mnemocron/STM32F7_LXI_Device/README.md

 ### Working

-- DHCP IP Address Management
+- ✅ DHCP IP Address Management
     + MCU continues to run even without active Ethernet connection
     + MCU connects to Network when pluged in via Ethernet
-- Telnet Echo Server on Port (23 / 5025)
+- ✅ Telnet Echo Server on Port (23 / 5025)
     + `$ > telnet 192.168.1.180 5025`
+- ✅ http web interface
+    + ✅ has switches to turn on/off configurations
+    + ✅ uses CGI/SSI
+    + ✅ mandatory `/lxi/identification.xml` is present (but not detected by the LXI tool)

 ---